-Theresa Robbins Dudeck, PhD, is a 2019-2019 U.S. Fulbright Scholar which took her to Brazil to teach and research at UFMG.
-She is an improvisation and applied improvisation scholar-artist working in both academic and professional settings, and she is considered one of the foremost teachers of Keith Johnstone's Impro System.
-She is also the Literary Executor for Keith Johnstone and Co-Director of the Global Improvisation Initiative (GII).
+THERESA is a theatre practitioner and recent U.S. Fulbright Scholar (Brazil) with expertise in applied improvisation.
+She is considered one of the foremost teachers of Keith Johnstone's Impro System and author of the critically acclaimed Keith Johnstone: A Critical Biography (Bloomsbury 2013).
+She is co-editor of Applied Improvisation: Leading, Collaborating, and Creating Beyond the Theatre (Methuen Drama 2018) and The Applied Improvisation Mindset: Tools for Transforming Organizations and Communities (Methuen Drama 2021).
+Theresa is also the co-founder/co-director of one of the only international symposiums focused on theatrical improvisation, the Global Improvisation Initiative (GII).
 Theresa received her PhD in Theatre from the University of Oregon, her M.A. from California State University at Northridge, and her B.A. from University of Alabama at Birmingham.

 A Brief Biography